 Home staging tips are a realtor’s best friend and for a good reason.
 Cleaning and decluttering will go a long way when you’re selling a house, but it’s not the only thing you should be doing to increase buyer appeal.

 Staging a home the right way will maximize your profit potential and can even make your house sell faster.
 If you’re short on time, there are companies out there that will guarantee to sell your home more quickly with home staging.

-Staging your home the right way will maximize your profit potential.
-In fact, smart staging can raise the value of your home by as much as 15 percent!
-Even though professional home staging is pricey, you don’t need to spend thousands to see a return on your investment.
-We will show you how to stage a house when you’re on a tight budget.
+However, you don’t need to hire a professional to see a return on your investment.
+We will show you how to stage a house for a quick sale even when you’re on a tight budget.

-When it comes to your bathroom, your first step should be simplification: give the area a nice, thorough cleaning and remove all of your clutter and cleaning products.
+When it comes to your bathroom, your first step should be simplification: give the area a careful, thorough cleaning and remove all of your clutter and cleaning products.

-To give your bathroom the luxurious spa-like atmosphere potential buyers are looking for, add fresh new white bath towels.
+To give your bathroom the luxurious spa-like atmosphere that potential buyers are looking for, add white bath towels.
 To add a touch of elegance, roll your towels and place them in a woven basket.

 Complete the look with a matching white hand towel and washcloths.

 5. Change out the cabinet hardware.